Ryan-Feigum/odin-recipes/README.md

 # odin-recipes

-Basic HTML recipe site for Odin Project.
+Basic HTML recipe site for The Odin Project.